northwestcoder/firebase2appsheet/README.md

 	- You'll need to modify firebase2appsheet.py to reference your new route_*.py file.
 	- You'll want to create an empty collection in Firestore for your data.
 	- We might have missed something - please let us know!

-- Future TODO: We should be able to code up a kind of flaskian "RouteFactory" which reads the OpenAPI spec at container runtime and generates all of the routes programatically and populates at least one document (row) in Firestore for consumption.
-Now, all you would need to do is edit your oas.yml file and rebuild the container!
-Neato...

 ### How to productionize this Flask server